artefactual/atom-docs/user-manual/data-templates/premis-template.rst

 * Policy
 * Statute

-A user with suffient :term:`permissions <access privilege>` can modify existing terms or add new terms to the taxonomy.
+A user with sufficient :term:`permissions <access privilege>` can modify existing terms or add new terms to the taxonomy.
 When new terms are added, they will show up in the configurable Permissions table found in **Admin > Settings > Permissions**.
 For more information, see: